 On 19 October 2020, the South African government released a revised list of high-risk countries for international travel.
 Instead of the 57 previously listed high-risk countries, the new list now contains only 22 countries, indicating a notable decrease in countries from where travellers are prohibited from entering South African borders.

+Our COVID-19 Entry Requirements blog post has up-to-date COVID-19 entry requirements for South Africa and other African safari destinations.
 No changes have been made to the usual visa requirements and the coronavirus risk mitigation protocols travellers to South Africa can expect to encounter remain in place.
-For further details on what those preventative procedures are and how they might impact on your visit to South Africa, please see our recent COVID Travel blog post.
+For further details on what those preventative procedures are and how they might impact your visit to South Africa, please see our COVID Travel blog post.

 Revised List of 22 High-Risk Countries